Make a Plan

 Learn the areas of evacuation.
 Not only at the movie theater or the airplane.
 Escape routes are important at your house, office and any place you visit.

 Know how you will reunite with your loved ones.
 Prepare an emergency plan and execute it every now and then so when the time comes your family is ready.
 Have a contact outside the state so you can let your love ones know that you are well.
 Teach your kids about how to protect themselves in the different faces of disaster.

 It’s imperative to develop an individual or family emergency plan.
 In fact, the success of a resilient community is, in large part, dependent on how well residents develop their individual and family plans.

 Individual and Family Plan considerations

-It’s imperative to develop an individual or family emergency plan.
+It’s imperative to develop an individual and a family emergency plan.
 In fact, the success of a resilient community is, in large part, dependent on how well residents develop their individual and family plans.
 Individual and Family Plan considerations: